 Flexible learning spaces afford participants the opportunity to move around and work where they feel comfortable and stimulated.
-These spaces allow participants to work in small groups or sometimes independently, as each challenge sees fit.
-They foster a unique opportunity for the teacher and mentors to conference and coach each small group, based on their needs, where they are comfortable.
+Participants can work in small groups or sometimes independently as each challenge sees fit, and the teacher and mentors are able to conference and coach each small group based on their needs, in a space where they are comfortable.

-The Imaginarium courses run during the April school holidays were set up in the Senior School Science building, where smaller collaborative spaces contained moveable furniture.
+The Imaginarium courses run during the most recent school holidays were set up in the Senior School Science building, where smaller collaborative spaces contained moveable furniture.
 The open space allowed participants to spread out to where they were comfortable, particularly when working with the robotics equipment.